ft-interactive/marketdata-getter/README.md

 # market-getter

-For getting data from FT market data in client side apps
+For getting data from FT market data in interactive graphics apps

 usage
 ```js